JiFish/artemis/README.md

 Artemis is supposed to be a challenging fantasy computer.
 Can you create a fun game with the following limitations?

-- Using a fairly limited and slow Unstructured BASIC language.
-(Though improvements to the language may be incoming...)
 - 7 text modes to choose from, each a different compromise between number of characters and colors on the screen
 - 125 possible colors and 255 redefinable character glyphs
-- No graphical modes at all
+- No bitmap modes or sprites
+- Using an Unstructured BASIC language.
+(Python scripts are supported as an alternative.)

 Although limited, Artemis allows you develop using some modern tools:

-- IMPORT programs from a text-file, so you to write your code in your favourite editor
-- Integration with [playscii](http://vectorpoem.com/playscii/), a GUI you can design screens in
+- Integration with [playscii](http://vectorpoem.com/playscii/), a GUI you can design screens in.
-- Load the character set from a PNG image
+- Loading of the character set from a PNG image.
+- Importing BASIC programs and Python scripts from text-files.
+(Allowing development in your favourite editor.)

 ![Artemis Screen](https://jifish.github.io/artemis/artemis_screen.gif)